guillaume-rygn/animation.style/CONTRIBUTING.md

 ### Code Styling

-    Match the naming convention (camelCase, categorized [fades, bounces, etc]) Indent with two spaces
+- Match the naming convention (camelCase, categorized [fades, bounces, etc])
+- Indent with two spaces
-    End each file with a blank line
+- End each file with a blank line
-    Make sure you have an editorconfig plugin/extension enabled in your editor and all the dependencies installed so editorconfig and prettier can automatically format your code when committing.

 ### How To Contribute

-    Fork the project
+1. Fork the project.
-    Create a new topic branch on your local forked copy Push your topic branch up to your fork
+2. Create a new topic branch on your local forked copy.
+3. Push your topic branch up to your fork.
-    Create a pen demonstrating what your change will do with [Codepen](https://codepen.io/) or [Codesandbox](https://codesandbox.io/).
+4. Create a pen demonstrating what your change will do with [Codepen](https://codepen.io/) or [Codesandbox](https://codesandbox.io/).
-    Open a Pull Request with a clear title and description against the master branch and link your Codepen or Codesandbox project.
+5. Open a Pull Request with a clear title and description against the master branch and link your Codepen or Codesandbox project.